valerio-bozzolan/MediaWikiOrphanizerBot/README.md

 	./bot.php --days=10 --from=2018-03-13

-Quit if someone was running the bot on this date just `5` minutes ago (that is the default value):
+Quit if someone was running the bot just `5` minutes ago (that is the default behaviour):

 	./bot.php --minutes-ago=5